neurokitti/AIRIS-VtuberAI/README.md

 ![image](https://github.com/user-attachments/assets/d664dea8-c887-42bf-bba2-f8689989aaf2)

+finnaly install OBS Websocket [here](https://github.com/obsproject/obs-websocket/releases) and set the websocket pasword to the be the same as the one in the startup_scripts.py file.

 ## Usage
 To run this project you can simply run the main file. to run interview mode just uncoment it.